Skip to main content

 Historical Monitors

 Historical monitors perform a one-time evaluation over a specific time window.
-Use these to analyze past agent behavior — for example, reviewing interactions from the past week after a deployment, or evaluating a specific incident period.
+Use these to analyze past agent behavior, such as reviewing interactions from the past week after a deployment or evaluating a specific incident period.

 • Set a start time and end time to define the evaluation window.